Spring 2021 Speaker Biographies

 Now serving as chair of the Media Monitoring Committee for the National Association of Black Journalists, he has also served on the board of directors for the national Television Critics Association and on the board of the Mid-Florida Society of Professional Journalists.

 Talithia Williams is professor of mathematics and statistics at Harvey Mudd College in Claremont, California and the author of the critically praised book, Power In Numbers: Rebel Women of Mathematics.
 Williams received her B.S. in Mathematics from Spelman College before earning Master’s degrees in Mathematics from Howard University and in Statistics from Rice University and finally a PhD in Statistics from Rice University.
-In addition to teaching, her professional experience include research appointments at the Jet Propulsion Laboratory, the National Security Agency and NASA.
+In addition to teaching, her professional experience includes research appointments at the Jet Propulsion Laboratory, the National Security Agency and NASA.
+In 2018, she was host of the 6-part PBS series, NOVA Wonders.

 Renowned for her popular TED Talk, "Own Your Body's Data," Dr. Williams takes sophisticated numerical concepts and makes them understandable to a wide audience.
 She demystifies the mathematical process in amusing and insightful ways, using statistics as a way of seeing the world in a new light and transforming our future through the bold new possibilities inherent in the STEM fields.